secworks/blabla/README.md

 This is of course a HW implementation which means that the number of registers will increase, the logic will increase and the clock frequency will be decreased.
 How much?
 Too early to say.

-Basicslly we take the ChaCha core and change what is needed.
+Basically we take the ChaCha core and change what is needed.
 This includes the Python model.

 Here we go...